 - Your customers are happy to get a short and snappy explanation rather than slogging through pages and pages of instructions.
 People's attention span has been reduced more and more by the internet and social media.

 - With good explanatory videos, you relieve your hotline and customer service.
 Colleagues no longer need to answer questions about the application ten times a day, but perhaps only once a day.

 Publish social videos

 You can embed videos on your website, blog or webshop and share them on social media platforms.
 If you publish videos regularly as a company, it's best to create your own channel on YouTube.

 The right platform

 In addition to carefully produced films for image and branding, there are numerous moving images that are only shown temporarily.
-These include live streams on Instagram, Facebook or Twitter but also short videos in Snapchat or the stories of Instagram or Facebook.
+These include livestreams on Instagram, Facebook or Twitter, but also short videos on Snapchat or the stories on Instagram or Facebook.

-Even if your videos are only visible for a short time, you should be careful.
-Take a livestream as an example.
-Think about how you want to proceed before you start and at least prepare the introduction well.
-Also take into account that during a livestream the viewers come and go as they please.
-Therefore, it does not hurt to keep coming back to the core topic and repeat yourself.
+Even if your videos are only visible for a short time, you should take care.
+Let's take a livestream as an example.
+Think about what you want to do before you start, and at least prepare the entry well.
+Also, take into account that viewers come and go at will during a livestream.
+Therefore, it doesn't hurt to always come back to the core topic and repeat yourself.

 10 tips for your social video marketing